John Keats: Medical training and writing poetry

-In October 1815, having finished his 5 year apprenticeship with Hammond, Keats registered as a medical student at Guy's Hospital (now part of King's College London) and began studying there.
+In October 1815, having finished his five-year apprenticeship with Hammond, Keats registered as a medical student at Guy's Hospital, now part of King's College London, and began studying there.
 Within a month, he was accepted as a dresser at the hospital assisting surgeons during operations, the equivalent of a junior house surgeon today.
 It was a significant promotion, that marked a distinct aptitude for medicine; and it brought greater responsibility and a heavier workload.

 Keats's long and expensive medical training with Hammond and at Guy's Hospital led his family to assume he would pursue a lifelong career in medicine, assuring financial security, and it seems that, at this point, Keats had a genuine desire to become a doctor.
 He lodged near the hospital, at 28 St Thomas's Street in Southwark, with other medical students, including Henry Stephens who gained fame as an inventor and ink magnate.

 Keats's training took up increasing amounts of his writing time and he became increasingly ambivalent about it.
 He felt he was facing a stark choice.
-He had written his first extant poem, "An Imitation of Spenser," in 1814, when he was 19.
+He had written his first extant poem, "An Imitation of Spenser", in 1814, when he was 19.
 Now, strongly drawn by ambition, inspired by fellow poets such as Leigh Hunt and Lord Byron, and beleaguered by family financial crises, he suffered periods of depression.
 His brother George wrote that John "feared that he should never be a poet, & if he was not he would destroy himself."
-In 1816, Keats received his apothecary's licence, which made him eligible to practise as an apothecary, physician and surgeon, but before the end of the year he had informed his guardian that he resolved to be a poet, not a surgeon.
+In 1816, Keats received his apothecary's licence, which made him eligible to practise as an apothecary, physician and surgeon, but before the end of the year he informed his guardian that he resolved to be a poet, not a surgeon.